trappeur1975/ocs_projet8_todolist/README.md

 19/02/2022 : TASKTEST unit test

-19/02/2022 : unit test for entities (task, user) and composer upgrade
+20/02/2022 : unit test for entities (task, user) and composer upgrade

+20/02/2022 : creation of the CoverageTest folder to test the code coverage rate